ouya/docs/purchasing.md

 ## Creating Products

 In order for users to give you money, you must first create products for them to buy.
-This is done on the `Cortex TV` website via the [Developer Portal](https://devs.ouya.tv/developers).
+This is done on the `Cortex` website via the [Developer Portal](https://devs.ouya.tv/developers).
 After logging in, click on the **Products** menu and then the **New Product** link.
 This will take you to a page where you can create a new product.

 ## Adding products to your App